shiva12pra/Hand-Gesture/README.md

 ## ⚙️ How It Works

-1. Webcam captures live video.
+1. The webcam captures live video.
-2. MediaPipe detects hand landmarks.
+2. MediaPipe detects hand landmarks from the user's hand.
-3. Landmarks are passed to the CNN model.
+3. The extracted landmarks are passed to the trained CNN model.
-4. The model predicts the gesture.
+4. The model predicts the corresponding sign language gesture.
-5. Based on the gesture:
-   - **stop** → Robot stops
-   - **peace** → Robot resumes/start
+5. The recognized gesture is translated into an action or communication output.
-6. Face detection ensures proper interaction handling.
+6. Face detection improves interaction reliability..

-The project uses:
-- `Flag_to_GO = 0` → Stop
-- `Flag_to_GO = 1` → Normal operation
-- `Flag_to_GO = 2` → Resume/Start

----

 ## ✋ Supported Gestures